Measuring the ROI of employee engagement [free calculator]

 Improving employee engagement requires cultural, personal, and, of course, financial investment.
 But this can really benefit your people and your business — and those benefits are measurable.

-And if gathering ROI metrics seems intimidating, employee engagement software can help!
+And if gathering ROI metrics seems intimidating, employee engagement module can help!

-With Leapsome’s tools for engagement surveys, you can find out how your employees feel about their workplace and discover what’s driving engagement.
+With Leapsome’s module for engagement surveys, you can find out how your employees feel about their workplace and discover what’s driving engagement.

 And because our platform also has features for running performance reviews and tracking goals and OKRs (and much more), you’ll be able to measure the impact of engagement on your employee performance, too.